Find better matches with our advanced

 - For new friends, long-term dating, short-term dating

-- are intelligent, self-confident, and have a sense of humor;
+- confident and have a sense of humor;

 Connect your existing OkCupid account